 - (14) CREMATION.
-The technical irreversible process, using heat, flames, or chemical agents, that reduces human remains to bone fragments.
+The technical process, using heat, flames, or chemical agents, that reduces human remains to bone fragments.
 The reduction takes place through heat and evaporation.
-Cremation shall include the processing, and may include the pulverization, of the bone fragments.
-Cremation is a process and is a method of final disposition. - (15) CREMATIONIST.
+Cremation shall include the processing, and may include the pulverization, of the bone fragments. - (15) CREMATIONIST.
 A person licensed by the board to perform the procedure of cremation. - (16) CREMATION CHAMBER.
 The retort or vessel used to reduce human remains to bone fragments. - (17) CREMATION CONTAINER.
 The container in which human remains are transported to a crematory, in which human remains are placed in upon arrival at a crematory, or for storage and placement in a cremation chamber for cremation. - (18) CREMATORY.
 A building or portion of a building that houses a cremation chamber and that may house a holding facility for purposes of cremation and as part of a funeral establishment. - (19) EMBALMER.
-Any person engaged, or holding himself or herself out as engaged, in the business, practice, science, or profession of embalming, whether on his or her own behalf or in the employ of a registered and licensed funeral director. - (20) EMBALMING.
+Any person engaged or holding himself or herself out as engaged in the business, practice, science, or profession of embalming, whether on his or her own behalf or in the employ of a registered and licensed funeral director. - (20) EMBALMING.
 The practice, science, or profession, as commonly practiced, of preserving, disinfecting, and preparing by application of chemicals or other effectual methods, human dead for burial, cremation, or transportation. - (21) FUNERAL.
 A ceremony for celebrating, sanctifying, or remembering the life of a person who has died.
 A funeral may be divided into the following two parts: - a.
 The funeral service, which may take place at a funeral home, church, or other place. - b.
 The committal service or disposition, which may take place by the grave, tomb, mausoleum, or crematory where the body of the decedent is to be buried or cremated. - (22) FUNERAL ARRANGEMENTS.
 The completing of funeral service arrangements, cremation arrangements, and the financial details of a funeral at the time of death.
-The term includes the collection of vital statistic information, death certificate information, obituary and funeral notice completion, the completion of a statement of funeral goods and services selected, organizing of funeral and memorial services for families, and the ordering of cash advance items. - (23) FUNERAL DIRECTING.
-The practice of directing or supervising funerals, the practice of preparing dead human bodies for burial by means other than embalming, or the preparation for the disposition of dead human bodies; the making of funeral arrangements or providing for funeral services or the making of financial arrangements for the rendering of these services; the provision or maintenance of a place for the preparation for disposition of dead human bodies; or the use of the terms funeral director, undertaker, mortician, funeral parlor, or any other term from which can be implied the practice of funeral directing; or the holding out to the public that one is a funeral director or engaged in a practice described in this subdivision.
+The term includes the collection of vital statistic information, death certificate information, obituary and funeral notice completion, the completion of a statement of funeral goods and services selected, organizing of funeral and memorial services for families, and the ordering of cash advance items.